 Want stronger, flatter abs?
 Learn how to build a tighter and firmer core with our 21-Day Ab Challenge.
 Crunch, plank and scissor kick your way to the toned belly you’ve always wanted!

-I’m sure you’ve seen them before — 21-Day Ab Challenges are a big thing over on Pinterest right now.
+I’m sure you’ve seen them before — taking a three week ab challenge us a big thing over on Pinterest right now!

 If you do a proper crunch, it can be efficient for building strength, but your abdominals are a dynamic muscle group, and therefore have many different muscles that all need to be strengthened.